 Renting a car is always a good idea for discovering a certain area, especially in the United Kingdom, where all the roads are good and they will take you through some beautiful, rural landscapes.
 You can check all the offers available from different companies here.

 By airport transfer

 There is also the option to book a private airport transfer directly from London Heathrow Airport to Stratford-upon-Avon.
-The price is £37 and you can arrive at your hotel of choice.
+The price is £37 and you will arrive directly at your hotel of choice.
 It is recommended to pre-book your airport transfer here.

 Besides the fact that Stratford-upon-Avon is Shakespeare’s birthplace, this little city has so many other great attractions and activities that are worth visiting!
 I really enjoyed my time there!

-In this article we covered the top 11 things to do in the city, as well as some bonus activities if you have some more time and useful information about accommodation and how to get there.
+In this article we covered the top 11 things to do in the city, as well as some bonus activities to consider if you have some more time and useful information about accommodations and how to get there.